Budgeting for university

 Rent or accommodation costs

-Accommodation will be a priority when managing your money at university (unless you live at home with your parents), as it'll take the largest chunk out of your student budget.
+Accommodation will be a priority when managing your money at university (unless you live at home), as it'll take the largest chunk out of your student budget.
+The average cost for student accommodation is now £7,374 across the UK, while in London it’s £9,488 (National Union of Students and Unipol Accommodation Costs Survey 2021).

 Some accommodation contracts may include utility bills.
-University accommodation may also include wifi and contents insurance.
+University accommodation may also include Wi-Fi and contents insurance.
 If you rent privately, you'll also need money for a deposit.
+In private accommodation, a tenancy agreement is normally for 12 months.

 - READ MORE